All Episodes

 But they know that he's terribly flawed.

-They're gonna vote for him, and they'll defend him if he's attacked.
+And they'll defend him if he's attacked.

-But they're worried about him too.
+But they're worried about him, too.

 So they attack the party, or they attack the movement.